AaditSaluja/p4-debugger/Report.md

 2) When looking for factors such as convergence, I felt it would be convenient to analyze and study the change in values of registers in different time periods.
 This debugging tool gives out the number of times an index was updated in a given time period to assist with detecting frequency of access.
 This could again be helpful in debugging Project 6 and finding the optimal values of factors such as `enqq_depth_threshold` by observing frequency of change in the random seed.

+### Dependencies
+The debugger is built in python and uses pandas and matplotlib to generate the register pngs/csvs.
+I would recommend having Python 3.9.12 or higher along with pandas and matplotlib installed.

 ## Functionality

 ### Some Preliminaries